John Elton Coon

 a five-term at-large member of the Alexandria City Council for whom the Johnny Downs Sports Complex in Alexandria is named.
 Johnny Downs' adopted father and Mattie Coon's previous husband was Malcolm Calvin Downs (1907–1953).

 Coon graduated in 1929 from Tulane University in New Orleans.
 He was a member of First Families of Mississippi, the Masonic lodge, and the Shriners.
 Coon was an honorary lifetime member of the Louisiana Firemen's Association and the International Chiefs of Police.
 He received the "Silver Medal of Good Citizenship" from the Sons of the American Revolution.
 He was a member of the First United Methodist Church of Monroe.

 Coon died in Monroe at the age of eighty-five.
-He and both of his wives are interred there at Mulhearn Memorial Park Cemetery.